mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 ### Next part

-In part 2 we will explore the [recursion-schemes](https://hackage.haskell.org/package/recursion-schemes-5.0.1/docs/Data-Functor-Foldable.html) library to move our understanding into the real world Haskell.
+In part 2, we will explore the [recursion-schemes](https://hackage.haskell.org/package/recursion-schemes-5.0.1/docs/Data-Functor-Foldable.html) library to move our understanding into the real world Haskell.
 The ideas will be broadly the same, with some magic sauce to make these functions even more generic.
-You can still use what you've learned here in your code as is though, so feel free to play with it.
+You can still use what you have learned here in your code as is, though, so feel free to play with it.

 ### Further reading

-In researching this post I've mainly used the following resources:
+In researching this post I have mainly used the following resources:

 - [Understanding F-Algebras by Bartosz Milewski](https://bartoszmilewski.com/2013/06/10/understanding-f-algebras/)
 - [Practical Recursion Schemes by Jared Tobin](https://jtobin.io/practical-recursion-schemes)